damianhakert/damianhakert.github.io/source/handbook/people-operations/index.md

 1. Send out the document to be signed using HelloSign, \cc people ops in this process. (document HelloSign first)
 1. Once the document has been signed, create a BambooHR employee file:
    1. Go to the BambooHR Dashboard
-   1. Click on the top right on “Add employee”
+   1. Click on the top left on “Add employee” This will generate one page for the administrator to add the team member personal information as well as status, classification, salary, location and job title
-   1. Enter the following fields: First name, Last name, Gender, Hire date, Employment status, Job information, Pay rate, Salary for employees, or select another option.
+   1. Enter the following fields: First name, Last name, Gender, Hire date, Employment status(Employee Inc/BV or Contractor Inc/BV).
+Job information (Job Title: From the dropdown menu choose a stored Job Title.
+Note if you do not see the job title scroll to the bottom of the dropdown menu and click Add New> enter job title >save).
+Reports To = ignore this option.
+Department: choose one, Development, Customer Service, Sales, Marketing or G&A.
+   Division: choose one, employee or contractor
+   Location: choose one,  Inc or BV.
+Compensation: Pay Rate: enter Pay Rate>click currency abbreviation to change currency.
+Pay Type: from the dropdown menu choose one: Salary for annual compensation> monthly for monthly compensation> hourly for hourly compensated contributors

    1. Turn “self service” on for the employee to enter the following info: Address, Phone, DOB. private email.
 1. Save the signed contract under the Documents tab in the folder “0.Signed Contract/Offer Letter”.